enockmbaraka/sqlchemy/Maji_Ndogo_Part_4/README.md

 **1. Project Overview**

 This project aimed to analyze water access and infrastructure issues in Maji Ndogo, a region facing significant water scarcity challenges.
 By leveraging data science techniques, the project aimed to identify areas requiring improvement and propose practical solutions to ensure clean and reliable water access for the community.

 The project's primary objectives were:

 * To assess the current state of water sources and infrastructure in Maji Ndogo.
 * To identify patterns and trends in water usage and wait times.
 * To develop data-driven insights to optimize water resource management.
 * To recommend practical solutions to address water access issues in the region.

 **2. Personal Motivation**

-My background in biochemistry and bioinformatics ignited a passion for understanding the intricate connections between human health and environmental well-being.
+My background in Economics and Statistics ignited a passion for understanding the intricate connections between human health and environmental well-being.
 Access to clean water is fundamental for human health, and disparities in water access are a pressing global concern.
 This project resonated deeply with my desire to leverage data science to address real-world challenges and improve people's lives.

 Furthermore, having grown up in Nigeria, I understand the complexities of managing water resources in developing regions.
 This project provided an opportunity to apply my data science skills to a context that is particularly close to home.

 Ultimately, this project aligns perfectly with my career aspirations of becoming a data scientist who uses analytical power to address social and environmental issues.